rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 Sets are great for counting things because we can establish relations between different sets, which can be useful to count infinite sets.
-If we could find these relations, we can transform otherwise hard problems into trivial operations.
-For instance, there's a clever way to count the number of n-bit sequences that can be yielded from an n-bit unit of data used.
-Therefore, questions like: *how many values an* `int64` *can represents in Golang?*, can be easily answered.
+If we could find these relations between countable things, we can transform otherwise hard problems into trivial operations.
+For instance, there's a clever way to count the number of n-bit sequences that can be yielded from using an n-bit unit of data.
+Therefore, questions like *how many values an* `int64` *can represents in Golang?* can be easily answered.

 To understand how it works, we have to comprehend the following mathematical concepts within set theory: **cardinality**, **product of sets**, **power